Bacterium causing deadly rabbit fever remains virulent for months in cold water, researchers report

-Category: Climate Hits: 1Disease ecologists have published study results showing how they were able to prove, by replicating environmental conditions in the lab, that Francisella tularensis can persist for months in cold water without any nutrients and remain fully virulent.
+Category: Climate Hits: 3Disease ecologists have published study results showing how they were able to prove, by replicating environmental conditions in the lab, that Francisella tularensis can persist for months in cold water without any nutrients and remain fully virulent.
 Their results provide a plausible explanation for how the deadly pathogen, which causes rabbit fever, can overwinter in the environment outside of a host.

 Read more https://www.sciencedaily.com/releases/2021/05/210527155405.htm